 I also enjoyed flipping through pictures in the Photos app.
 I could make out tiny water droplets on a flower as I zoomed in (and this was a photo I shot with the new iPad 10th gen).

 On our lab tests, the iPad 2022 registered a max of 504 nits of brightness, which just about matches Apple’s 500-nit claim.
 That’s good, but you may have trouble making out this panel in direct sunlight as I did.
 By comparison, the iPad Pro 2021 hit a max of 1,588 nits, but that’s a much more expensive tablet.
+Even the iPad Pro 2022, which didn't perform as well in our testing, still got to 1,577 nits.

 In terms of colors, the iPad’s display covered 101.2% of the sRGB color gamut and 71.7% of the more demanding DCI-P3 color space.
 The iPad Air’s panel hit a higher 111.8% and 79.2%, respectively.